NabiilahArdini/data-visualization/quiz.md

 Pay attention to the resulting plot of the analyst’s task in `Guatemala.png`.
 Now your task is to recreate the previous plot for country of Philippines using your data.

 In order to analyze the trend, first we need to subset the data for the country of **Philippines**.
-We will need to convert any date data into date format.
+We will also need to convert any date data into a proper date format.

 ```
 # your code here